wz649588/pattern-finder/README.md

 # pattern-finder
-Extract change dependency graphs from Java code changes
+Extract change dependency graphs from Java code changes.
+This is the implementation for the paper "An Empirical Study of Multi-Entity Changes in Real Bug Fixes".

 ## Requirements
 This repository contains several Eclipse Plugin projects.
 The program can run normally under the following conditions: